JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-tabbing.md

 }
 ```

-> This issue affects any text field that accepts more than one line, which is the default behavior.
->
-{style="note"}

 This is a known issue, [CMP-5822](https://youtrack.jetbrains.com/issue/CMP-5822).
+It affects any text field that accepts more than one line, which is the
-As a workaround, intercept the
+default behavior.
+As a workaround, intercept the <shortcut>Tab</shortcut> key with the `onPreviewKeyEvent` modifier and
-<shortcut>Tab</shortcut> key with the `onPreviewKeyEvent` modifier and move the focus using the `FocusManager` from
+move the focus using the `FocusManager` from `LocalFocusManager`:
-`LocalFocusManager`:

 ```kotlin
 import androidx.compose.foundation.layout.Column